 Oil pressure warning light

-The oil pressure warning light will illuminate red on the dashboard with the symbol of an oil can with a drop of fluid.
+The oil pressure warning light will illuminate if there is insufficient oil pressure.
+It will appear as a yellow or red oil can with a drop of fluid on the dashboard.

-It is advisable to stop the vehicle as soon as possible and let the engine cool before carrying out any potential fixes to the issue.
+It is advisable to stop the vehicle as soon as possible and let the engine cool before checking the oil level and topping up if necessary.

-In the majority of vehicles, if the level of engine oil is too low, then the red oil can symbol will appear on the dashboard.
+In the majority of vehicles, if the level of engine oil is too low, then the yellow or red oil can symbol will appear on the dashboard.

 Why is my engine oil light flashing?